 As well as taxidermy, Edmonstone was able to teach him about the flora and fauna of South America prior to Darwin’s voyage on the SS Beagle.
 On the expedition, Darwin collected and preserved finches using Edmonstone’s techniques, a potentially crucial stage in developing his Theory of Evolution.

 “Edmonstone was a very pleasant and intelligent man” remarked Darwin.
 Perhaps such a positive experience with an educated Black man shaped his anti-slavery beliefs?
 Did the friendship encourage him to develop thinking that challenged the notion of white supremacy in the 19th century?
+It’s complicated, because in his later work, Darwin went on to propogate an evolutionary hierarchy of peoples that supported racist beliefs.

 Lisa Williams is the Director of the Edinburgh Caribbean Association.
 She runs Black History Walking Tours of Edinburgh and educational workshops in Scottish schools.